capolitsch/trendfilteringSupp/README.md

 The package builds on the [*glmgen*](https://github.com/glmgen/glmgen) package by providing additional useful statistical tools for carrying out data analysis with trend filtering [[Tibshirani (2014)](https://projecteuclid.org/euclid.aos/1395234979)].
-It contains functionality for easily optimizing a trend filtering estimator by cross validation or minimizing Stein's unbiased risk estimate and various bootstrap algorithms for producing variability bands to quantify the uncertainty in the estimator.
+It contains user-friendly functionality for optimizing a trend filtering estimator by cross validation or minimizing Stein's unbiased risk estimate and various bootstrap algorithms for producing variability bands to quantify the uncertainty in the estimator.